‘Sneaky’ variant not cause for alarm, but could slow decline in cases

 A drive-through coronavirus testing site in Atlanta on Jan.
 26, 2022.
 (Dustin Chambers/The New York Times)

 According to scientists, that scenario is quite unlikely.
-However, the new variant, which has the scientific name BA.2 and is one of three branches of the omicron viral family, could prolong the omicron wave in much of the world.
+However, the new variant, which has the scientific name BA.2 and is one of three branches of the omicron viral family, might prolong the omicron wave in much of the world.

-“This could imply higher spikes in infections in places that have not yet peaked and a slowing of downward trends in places that had already experienced a spike with the omicron variant,” said Thomas Peacock, a virologist at the University London Imperial.
+“This might imply higher spikes in infections in places that have not yet peaked and a slowing of downward trends in places that had already experienced a spike with the omicron variant,” said Thomas Peacock, a virologist at the University London Imperial.

-In November 2021, researchers in South Africa were the first to sound the alarm about omicron, which had 53 mutations that set it apart from the initial strain of coronavirus isolated in Wuhan, China.
+In November 2021, researchers in South Africa were the first to sound the alarm regarding omicron, which had 53 mutations that set it apart from the initial strain of coronavirus isolated in Wuhan, China.
 Some of those mutations allowed it to escape antibodies produced by vaccines or previous infections.
 Other mutations appear to cause the variant to concentrate in the upper airway, rather than the lungs.
 Since then, genetic changes to the omicron have made it the dominant variant in the world.

 However, within weeks of the appearance of omicron, researchers in South Africa began to find a few mysterious variants similar to it.
 The viruses shared some of the omicron’s distinctive mutations, but lacked others.
 They also had some mutations of their own that were unique.